sixteenbit/gameboy-updater/README.md

 # Sixteenbit Installer

-This script is originally built by [Kite (Giles Burgess)](https://github.com/kiteretro/Circuit-Sword) for the Circuit Sword but has been re-purposed for Gameboy Zero.
+This script is originally built by [Kite](https://github.com/kiteretro/Circuit-Sword) for the Circuit Sword but has been re-purposed for Gameboy Zero.

 ## How to use